wrssc/ray_scripts/README.md

 This repository contains a collection of independent python scripts that were developed for use with the [RayStation treatment planning system](https://www.raysearchlabs.com/raystation/).
-While most scripts are intended to be loaded into RayStation, others provide ancillary functions such as [CreateReferenceCT.py](https://github.com/mwgeurts/ray_scripts/blob/master/general/CreateReferenceCT.py), which creates a homogeneous phantom.
+While most scripts are intended to be loaded into RayStation, others provide ancillary functions such as [CreateReferenceCT.py](https://github.com/mwgeurts/ray_scripts/blob/master/general/CreateReferenceCT.py), which creates a homogeneous phantom for QA purposes.

 ## Installation